 The Best Things About Hawthorne Speckle Hand-Painted Sock Yarn

-Colorful Yarn Choices — Hawthorne Speckle comes in a palette of 15 variegated colorways.
+Colorful Yarn Choices — Hawthorne Speckle comes in a palette of 12 variegated colorways.
 Additionally, there’s a whole family of yarns in the Hawthorne family that can be used either on their own or together.
-In addition to the Speckle, there’s also a kettle-dyed version and a multicolored version.
+In addition to the Speckle, there’s also a kettle-dyed version, a tonal version and a multicolored version.

 So far, I’ve tried using Hawthorne Speckle on its own and paired up in combinations of two or more different colorways.
 In hindsight, I regret that I didn’t get some of the kettle-dyed version of Hawthorne yarn to try pairing with the speckled version.
 I suspect the combination will be exquisitely beautiful, and I look forward to trying it in the future.